KaiMSR/dogbreeds/lab/ReadMe.md

 # Welcome to Azure Machine Learning service in a lab environment

-This document provides the steps to get started using Azure Machine Learning services.
+This document provides the steps to get started using Azure Machine Learning services:

+1. Set up the environment variables
+2. Run the notebook that will run a sample on Azure Machine Learning services

 In this documentation, see how the administrator has set up your workspace and how you can use the AML Compute Target.